Read on to discover the 10 best day trips from Bangkok that allow you to escape the city and see more of Thailand!

 It costs around 300 Baht and takes 4 hours, so the journey is long but if you’re truly looking for some spectacular natural beauty, the journey is worth it.

 Or you can take the easier, more efficient way, and book yourself in for a guided tour from the city.
+This tour combines the park with the River Kwai in Kanchanaburi as well.

 READ MORE: Play your trip to Thailand with our comprehensive Thailand Travel Guide.